 Syllabus Language

-ALL SYLLABI ARE REQUIRED TO INCLUDE THE FOLLOWING STATEMENTS:
+ALL SYLLABI DISTRIBUTED TO STUDENTS ARE REQUIRED TO INCLUDE THE FOLLOWING STATEMENTS:

 University Attendance Policy: